Phoenix Golf Cart Accident Attorneys

 Golf carts offer very little protection to riders.
 They are open on most sides, and their light weight makes them prone to rolling over.
 They have small tires and typically lack safety features such as doors, seatbelts, airbags, and mirrors.
 Without these safety features, even a minor accident can cause catastrophic injuries, especially if the passengers inside the golf cart are ejected from the vehicle.

-A golf cart crash can cause severe injuries, such as:
+A golf cart crash can result in severe injuries, such as:

 - Broken bones, especially to the extremities